amirkeren/bluemix-workshop/README.md

 # Bonus

-1. Click on the translator mediator action you created and replace the target language from French ("fr") to a different language, for instance Spanish ("es") and don't forget to **Make It Live**
+1. Click on the translator mediator action you created and replace the target language from French ("fr") to a different language, for instance Spanish ("es"), and don't forget to **Make It Live**

-2. Now enter another new phrase and see the translation in the "translation" database
+2. Now enter another new phrase and see the translation in the new language appear in the "translation" database